MSadriAghdam/Uber_Fare_Pricing/README.md

 DataSet : https://www.kaggle.com/nivednambiar/uber-fare-pricing-predictor/data

-Goal: Analysis of company's ideal customers
+Goal: Analysis of fare price for UBER customers based on different featurs.
-Please notice this is a clustering model(unsupervide learning) that is why there is no train and test dataset.

 Problem Statement:
 The dataset contains information about passengers trips using UBER cars.
 Here we have information about their trip date and time alongside the atitude and longitude of pickup and dropoff points and number of passengers.
 The aim of the project is to use a regression model to predict the fare price for a trip.